The QPS is implementing reform and transformative change in our responses to DFV and Sexual Violence.

 In November 2022, the Independent Commission of Inquiry into QPS responses to domestic and family violence delivered its report, ‘A Call for Change’, and companion report, ‘Behind the Call for Change’, to Government.
 It made 78 recommendations for reform, concentrated on the QPS, but also touching on broader domestic and family violence systemic issues.

-The Government accepted in principle all 78 recommendations and announced an initial $100 million investment to progress priority initiatives under the reform program.
-The reforms address structural, systemic, disciplinary and cultural improvements to the QPS and reforms to the wider sector.
+The Government accepted in principle all 78 recommendations and funded $100 million to progress priority initiatives under the reform program.
+The reforms addressed structural, systemic, disciplinary and cultural improvements to the QPS and reforms to the wider sector.

-The Queensland Police Service, along with a number of other agencies including the Police and Emergency Services Reform Program Office, Parliamentary Crime and Corruption Committee, Crime and Corruption Commission, and Department of Justice and Attorney-General, are working to implement the recommendations.
+The Queensland Police Service, along with a number of other agencies including the Police and Emergency Services Reform Program Office, Parliamentary Crime and Corruption Committee, Crime and Corruption Commission, and Department of Justice and Attorney-General, have worked collaboratively to implement the recommendations.

-Many of the recommendations from A Call for Change intersected and overlapped with reviews and reports from other ongoing reform programs aimed at tackling DFV, such as the Women’s Safety and Justice Taskforce (WSJT) reforms currently underway.
+Many of the recommendations from A Call for Change intersected and overlapped with reviews and reports from other ongoing reform programs aimed at tackling DFV, such as the Women’s Safety and Justice Taskforce (WSJT) reforms..

 Hear her voice (Reports 1 and 2)